-The following information should be included in the declaration:
+Evidence required - The following information should be included in the declaration:

-- the name of the person making the declaration; and - the position of the person making the declaration (if the holder is a company); - when the trade mark was first used in Australia (please give the year and, if possible, the month); - how the trade mark was first used.
+- the name and address of the person making the declaration; - the position and length of service in that position of the person making the declaration (if the holder is a company); - when the trade mark was first used in Australia in connection with the goods and/or services claimed in your IRDA (please give the year and, if possible, the month), and whether this use has been continuous since then; - how the trade mark was first used.
 You should provide examples of how the trade mark was applied and advertised or, where these are no longer available, explain exactly what actions you claim amount to "use".
 An unsupported statement such as "I first used this trade mark in 1990" is not sufficient, and you should go on to explain just what actions you rely on as being use. - whether the trade mark has been used continuously in Australia since its first use.
-The declaration should provide factual information, eg sales value by year, that will allow an examiner to be satisfied that use has been continuous; - whether the trade mark was still being used when you lodged your IRDA; - the goods or services the trade mark has been used in connection with.
+The declaration should provide factual information, e.g. sales value by year, that will allow an examiner to be satisfied that use has been continuous; - whether the trade mark was still being used when you lodged your IRDA; - the goods and/or services for which the trade mark has been used in Australia.